Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations: Summary and conclusion

-One motivation for implementing a grey scheme into FLASH is the ability to produce a larger and more diverse set of predictions for the multi-messenger signals from core-collapse supernovae than currently available in the literature.
-We verified that our grey transport produces GW and neutrino signals that agree well with those of the energy-dependent transport.
-In section \ref{sec:multim}, we compared the predicted GW and neutrino signals for one particular model using the grey transport with the corresponding model with energy-dependent transport.
-The GW signals agreed well, but we observed a small shift towards lower frequencies in the grey model, which we attributed to the larger PNS radius observed in the grey model (a tendency that is systematic to the grey models).
+One motivation for implementing a gray scheme into FLASH is the ability to produce a larger and more diverse set of predictions for the multi-messenger signals from core-collapse supernovae than currently available in the literature.
+We verified that our gray transport produces GW and neutrino signals that agree well with those of the energy-dependent transport.
+In Sect. \ref{sec:multim} we compared the predicted GW and neutrino signals for one particular model using the gray transport with the corresponding model with energy-dependent transport.
+The GW signals agreed well, but we observed a small shift toward lower frequencies in the gray model, which we attributed to the larger PNS radius observed in the gray model (a tendency that is systematic to the gray models).
 Furthermore, we found relatively good agreement in the neutrino emission of the two models.
-The largest discrepancy was in the average energy and luminosity of the heavy-lepton neutrinos, which, considering the limitations of a grey scheme, was expected.
+The largest discrepancy was in the average energy and luminosity of the heavy-lepton neutrinos, which, considering the limitations of a gray scheme, was expected.

-Since we implemented the grey transport into a version of FLASH, which already has an energy-dependent M1 scheme, we were able to assess the consequences of every aspect of the grey transport.
-Such a detailed comparison is critical to understanding the limitations of commonly used grey schemes.
+Since we implemented the gray transport into a version of FLASH, which already has an energy-dependent M1 scheme, we were able to assess the consequences of every aspect of the gray transport.
+Such a detailed comparison is critical to understanding the limitations of commonly used gray schemes.
 The standard choice for the neutrino opacities can be improved to achieve better agreement with the energy-dependent neutrino transport.
-The corrections we suggest are empirically determined, but constructed to respect the expected behaviour in the optically thick and thin limits.
+The corrections we suggest were empirically determined, but constructed to respect the expected behavior in the optically thick and thin limits.
 Other choices for the neutrino opacities will likely work as well as our suggested corrections.
-Regardless of which choice one makes, our recommendation is to validate any given prescription for the energy-averaged opacities, because strong non-linear feedback couples the entire problem.
+Regardless of which choice one makes, our recommendation is to validate any given prescription for the energy-averaged opacities, because strong nonlinear feedback couples the entire problem.